LegionAtol/Diary-GSoC-2024/posts/post8.md

 The main methods and variables to rewrite are:

 **\_init_** where we will define the main parameters
-observation_space: defines the space of observable states, i.e., the shape and range of values that the environment can return as observation (x, y in the code, the state of the qubit).
+observation_space: defines the space of observable states, i.e., the shape and range of values that the environment can return as observation
-x, y have the shape: (n_par, dim, 1) dim is the dimension of the Hilbert space (=2).
 action_space: To define which actions (𝛼) the agent can take (𝛼 -> from -u_max, +u_max)

-𝛼 should have the form (n_par, 1, 1).
-n_par is the number of parallel simulations, to keep it simple, we keep it 1.
+**observation_space**
+The observations returned by 'reset' and 'step' are valid elements of 'observation_space'.
+From the [documentation](https://gymnasium.farama.org/api/spaces/#fundamental-spaces), it is recommended to use one of their Fundamental Spaces (for example 'Box' for continuous spaces, vectors of real numbers).

+**action_space**
+The Space object corresponding to valid actions, all valid actions should be contained within the space.
+For this as well, it is advisable to use a Fundamental Space like 'Box'.

 **step**(self, action): It accepts an action, computes the state of the environment after applying that action, and returns the 5-tuple (observation, reward, terminated, truncated, info).
 Then we can check whether it is a terminal state and set the "terminated" signal accordingly.